MondoGao/learning-Ruby/activerecord.md

    validates :name, length: {minimum: 2, maximum: 3, in: 6..20, is: 7}
    validates :name, acceptance: true validates :category, inclusion: { in: %w() }
+   validates :title, uniqueness: {
+    scope: [:release_year, :artist_name],
+    message: "cannot be repeated by the same artist in the same year" }
+  with_options if: :released? do |song|
+    song.validates :release_year, presence: true
+    song.validates :release_year, numericality: {
+      less_than_or_equal_to: Date.today.year
+    }
+  end
 end
 ```